-From autumn 2017 the previous four year programme is replaced by a new three year programme in Dance and Choreography at The Danish National School of Performing Arts (DDSKS).
+From 2017 the previous four year programme is replaced by a new three year bachelor programme in Dance and Choreography at The Danish National School of Performing Arts (DDSKS).
 The programme emphasises the artistic, technical, and critical perspectives of dance and choreography.The programme aims at graduating highly accomplished artists by deepening and developing the physical and critical awareness of each singular student.
 To create a close relation to the professional field the students regularly meet practicing artists.

 In addition to the permanent faculty the school invites guest teachers, choreographers and practitioners from all over the world to work with the students.